poveilleux/AzureFileShareExplorer/README.md

    git clone https://github.com/poveilleux/AzureFileShareExplorer.git
    ```

+## Running
-4. Open using Visual Studio 2019 (Visual Studio Code support coming soon!)
+1. Open using Visual Studio 2019 (Visual Studio Code support coming soon!)

-5. Before running for the first time, you will need to edit the [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.0&tabs=windows) of the AzureFileShareExplorer project.
+2. Before running for the first time, you will need to edit the [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.0&tabs=windows) of the AzureFileShareExplorer project.
 You can use either of the following formats
    ```json
    {
      "Storage": {